EgbieAndersonUku1/amazinQuizApp/README.md

 ### Database Schema

 The application uses a JSON object as a mock database.
-Below is the proposed schema for the data:
+Below is the proposed schema for the data :

 ```json
 {